cran/blindreview/README.md

 # blindreview

-The goal of blindreview is to provide a review of a database after masking the
+The goal of blindreview is to transform a database by masking the
-    identity of the treatments and of the observation numbers.
-The outcome is a set of graphs that identify the best fitting observations and the worst fitting observations to the planned analysis of the data without also identifying the treatment that resulted in these observations.
-This forward search of the database is carried out automatically using the forsearch package.
+    identity of the treatments and of the observation numbers so that the data may be reviewed in the absence of treatment knowledge.
+This database is suitable for a forward search using the forsearch package.
+The outcome of that package is a set of graphs that identify the best fitting observations and the worst fitting observations to the planned analysis of the data without also identifying the treatment that resulted in these observations.
+    With regard to clinical trials, the US Food & Drug Administration guidance for industry "E9 Statistical Principles for Clinical Trals" is an important reference.

 ## Installation

-You can install the development version of blindreview as follows:
+Install the current version of blindreview with:
 ``` r
 library(blindreview)
 ```